Électricité de France: Finances

 Between 2001 and 2003, EDF was forced to reduce its equity capital by €6.4 billion total because of the performance of subsidiaries in South America and Europe.
 In 2001, it also acquired a number of British energy companies, becoming the UK's biggest electricity supplier.

 The company remains heavily in debt.
 Its profitability suffered during the recession which began in 2008.
 It made €3.9 billion in 2009, which fell to €1.02 billion in 2010, with provisions set aside amounting to €2.9 billion.

 In January 2013 the company sold its 1.6% stake in U.S. utility Exelon for $470 million.

 In March 2016 EDF's Chief Financial Officer, Thomas Piquemal, who had argued that the final investment decision on building Hinkley Point C nuclear power station should be delayed for three years, resigned.
 With EDF's market value halved over the preceding year, the cost of the Hinkley Point C project now exceeded the entire market capitalisation of EDF.

 In March 2017 EDF offered a €4bn rights issue of new shares to increase capital availability, at a 34.5% discount.
 The French government committed to purchasing €3bn of the rights issue.
 Shares prices fell to an all-time low due to the heavy discount on new shares.

 EDF's net debt at the end of 2018 was €33 billion, but with future obligations such as pension liabilities and costs for managing nuclear waste allowed for, the adjusted net debt was €70 billion.
 In order to improve EDF's finances, as of 2019 EDF has sold €10 billion of assets, with plans to sell a further €2 to €3 billion of assets by 2021, and shareholders have been allocated new shares rather than cash dividends.
 Bonds have been issued in Asian currencies to expand sources of funding.
 It has financial commitments for new builds at Flamanville and Hinkley Point C. EDF is committed to spending €49.4 billion by 2025 for life extension of its French nuclear reactor fleet, which as of 2019 has an average age of 33 years, to 50 years.

 In December 2021, EDF had about €43 billion of debt, which investment analysts Morningstar expected to exceed €60bn by the end of 2022.
 EDF's credit rating was downgraded in February 2022.

+In February 2024, EDF took a €12.9 billion impairment charge on cost overruns building the Hinkley Point C nuclear power station, and a further €1.1 billion later for inflation.